Berserk: A dive into Kentarō Miura's cult work

 1. The Golden Age Arc

-This arc marks the genesis of Berserk and is one of the most acclaimed by fans and critics alike.
-It traces the rise of Griffith and his gang, showing how marginal mercenaries manage to rise to become a respected army.
-The story touches on strategic battles , political intrigue , and the moral dilemmas of the characters.
-We see Guts gradually learning to live for something other than survival, finding in the Falcon's gang a surrogate family .
-But this light lasts only for a moment, and the arc culminates in the atrocity of the Eclipse , where hope turns into utter despair.
-The Golden Age thus lays the tragic foundation for all of Berserk.
+This arc constitutes the genesis of Berserk and is one of the most acclaimed by fans and critics.
+It traces the rise of Griffith and his band, showing how marginalized mercenaries manage to rise to become a respected army.
+The narrative addresses strategic battles, political intrigues, and the characters' moral dilemmas.
+We discover a Guts who gradually learns to live for something other than survival, finding a surrogate family in the Band of the Hawk.
+But this light only lasts for a time, and the arc culminates in the atrocity of the Eclipse, where hope turns into absolute despair.
+The Golden Age thus lays the tragic foundations of all Berserk.

-After the Eclipse, Guts is now a solitary wanderer marked by the stigma that attracts demons.
-This arc depicts his confrontation with the Inquisition led by Mozgus, a religious fanatic convinced that he embodies divine justice.
-Through Farnese and Serpico , new characters join the story, allowing for the exploration of themes such as faith , doubt , submission to authority and the awakening of independence .
-It is also in this arc that we perceive the birth of a less wild Guts, who begins to find new companions to support him in his fight.
+After the Eclipse, Guts is now a lone wanderer marked by the brand that attracts demons.
+This arc features his confrontation with the Inquisition led by Mozgus, a religious fanatic convinced he embodies divine justice.
+Through Farnese and Serpico, new characters join the story, allowing for the exploration of themes such as faith, doubt, submission to authority, and the awakening to independence.
+It is also in this arc that we see the birth of a less savage Guts, who begins to find new companions to support him in his fight.

 3. The Millennium Falcon Arc

 This arc marks a transformation of the world itself.
-Griffith, now once again a charismatic and powerful being under his new identity of Femto , founds a new Falcon troupe and establishes himself as a messianic figure.
-At the same time, Guts gathers new companions around him: Schierke , a young witch initiated into the magical arcana; Isidro , a young, spirited thief; and Farnese and Serpico, now allies.
-The contrast is striking: on the one hand, Griffith manipulates the masses and builds an idealized kingdom ; on the other, Guts leads a fierce and personal struggle to protect Casca and preserve his humanity .
-This arc addresses the notion of myth , divine hero and collective manipulation .
+Griffith, now once again a charismatic and powerful being in his new identity as Femto, forms a new Band of the Hawk and establishes himself as a messianic figure.
+In parallel, Guts gathers new companions around him: Schierke, a young witch initiated into magical arcana, Isidro, a lively young thief, and Farnese and Serpico, now allies.
+The contrast is striking: on one side, Griffith manipulates the masses and builds an idealized kingdom; on the other, Guts wages a fierce and personal struggle to protect Casca and preserve his humanity.
+This arc addresses the notion of myth, divine hero, and collective manipulation.

 4. The Fantasia Arc

-The final arc published before Miura's death, Fantasia plunges the world into a dimension where mythological and nightmarish creatures invade reality.
-The boundaries between dream and reality are crumbling.
-Guts and his companions travel to Elfhelm , the realm of the elves, in the hope of restoring Casca's shattered spirit.
-But the threat of Griffith still looms, and his influence grows as the world descends into an era of darkness and despair .
-This arc is both a dive into Miura's most vivid imagination and a meditation on the inevitable fate that awaits his heroes.
+The last arc published before Miura's death, Fantasia shifts the world into a dimension where mythological creatures and nightmares invade reality.
+The boundaries between dream and reality collapse.
+Guts and his companions travel to Elfhelm, the elf kingdom, in hopes of restoring Casca's broken mind.
+But Griffith's threat still looms, and his influence grows as the world plunges into an era of darkness and despair.
+This arc is both a dive into Miura's most vibrant imagination and a meditation on the inevitable destiny awaiting his heroes.

 Berserk Characters